leela-zero/leela-zero/README.md

 show variations and winning statistics in the game tree, as well as a heatmap on the game board.

+[GoReviewPartner](https://github.com/pnprog/goreviewpartner) is a tool for automated review and analysis of games using bots (saved as .rsgf files), Leela Zero is supported.

 A lot of go software can interface to an engine via GTP, so look around.